learning-gardens/_critical-interface-design/README.md

 When we see ‘user experience’, let’s make it human experience.

-When we hear ‘the singularity is near’, let us remember the plurality is here.”
+When we hear ‘the singularity is near’, let us remember the plurality is here.`

-The most inspiring future I can think of is really the one of a plurality of voices conversing together — and of us finally recognising that nature and humanity and technology are one and the same thing together, all elements of the dynamic, vulnerable ecosystem that planet Earth is — a connected, collaborative network.
+> The most inspiring future I can think of is really the one of a plurality of voices conversing together — and of us finally recognising that nature and humanity and technology are one and the same thing together, all elements of the dynamic, vulnerable ecosystem that planet Earth is — a connected, collaborative network.

 ## questions/trends i've been pondering
 1. How do we build things that can potentially last forever?